Prospective applicants should note that application materials must be sent to two (2) separate offices:

 - Complete information on financial status

-The Office of Graduate Education will forward the applicant’s file to the department once the above application materials have been received and evaluated by their office.
+*The Graduate Division will forward the applicant’s file to the department once the above application materials have been received and evaluated by their office.

-Please submit the following directly to the Department for admission to the Program:
+Please submit the following directly to the Office of Public Health Studies for admission to the Program:

 University of Hawai‘i at Mānoa